rbisdorff/Digraph3/docSphinx/tutorial.rst

 Recoding the valuation
 ......................

 All outranking digraphs, being of root type :py:class:`digraphs.Digraph`, inherit the methods available under this class.
-The characteristic valuation domain of an outranking digraph may be recoded with the :py:func:`digraphs.Digraph.recodeValutaion()` method below to the integer range [-37,+37], i.e. plus or minus the global significance of the family of criteria considered in this example instance:
+The characteristic valuation domain of an outranking digraph may be recoded with the :py:func:`digraphs.Digraph.recodeValutaion()` method below to the integer range [-37,+37], i.e. plus or minus the global significance of the family of criteria considered in this example instance.

 	>>> odg.recodeValuation(-37,+37)
 	>>> odg.valuationdomain['hasIntegerValuation'] = True
 	>>> Digraph.showRelationTable(odg)